 The sleeveless design of vests means weather resistance isn’t a top consideration, but there are notable differences between models.
 The shell, including its material, thickness, and coating, largely determines the degree of weather protection.
 Most down and synthetic vests have a polyester or nylon shell that should do a decent job at repelling light to moderate wind and precipitation.
 Some high-end and mid-range vests like the Arc'teryx Norvan Insulated and Patagonia Down Sweater add a DWR (durable water repellent) treatment, which helps water bead up and roll off your vest instead of soaking in.
 Rab's Microlight Down Vest takes it a step further with a weather-resistant Pertex Quantum shell, hydrophobic down, and quality DWR finish.
 Merino does a good job of repelling moisture naturally but will soak through over time, and the same goes for fleece, which is hydrophobic but allows wind and water to penetrate the fabric.

-If you have a down vest in particular, you’ll want to add layers when rain or snow really starts to fall.
+If your vest is down, you’ll want to add layers when rain or snow really starts to fall.
 Down soaks up moisture and loses the ability to insulate, whereas synthetics are much better in this regard.
 From our experience, we’ve noticed that most jackets and vests are rather impressive at resisting moisture, and we tend not to fret too much unless we are out in the rain for extended periods or it really starts to pour.

 Breathability